Understanding Migraine Headaches

 How long can a migraine headache last?

 Migraines are notorious for sticking around a long time.
-Some migraines only last for a few hours, but if you’re unlucky enough to suffer from severe, prolonged migraines, they can last for several days.
+Some migraines only last a few hours, but if you’re unlucky enough to suffer from severe, prolonged migraines, they can last for several days.
 Sometimes, the migraine sufferer will experience neurological symptoms before, during, and afterward, including strange floating lights and auras.
 They might also experience these symptoms between bouts of pain.

 How do you treat a migraine?